talend-glorieux/dmux/README.md

 ## How does it work?

 In order to build an image, Docker creates a context.
-A context is just a word for a tar archive of the path passed to the build command.
+A context is just a word for a tar archive of a given folder passed to the build command.
 That context is then sent to the Docker deamon in order to build the image.

 `dmux` injects itself right before the context is created.
 It will create a context of its own made of all the files, folders and git repository passed in the front matter of the Dockerfile.
-After that it mimics how Docker works.
+After that, it mimics how Docker works.

 ## Limits